-cold justice of the law, and supposedly dealing “justly” with our fellowmen in our personal contacts with them, judging them and condemning them and often sanctimoniously setting ourselves up above them as superior, when what we are enjoined to do in the Teachings is to show them kindness, tolerance, love, and to look upon them with a sin-covering eye!
+cold justice of the law.
+While supposedly dealing “justly” with our fellowmen in our personal contacts with them, we end up judging and condemning them and often sanctimoniously setting ourselves up above them as superior.
+What we are enjoined to do in the Teachings, as individuals, is to show them kindness, tolerance, love, and to look upon them with a sin-covering eye!

 The second step is to use, at least most of the time in our daily contacts and in our talks to people whose native language is not English, plain and simple words and simple verbs.
-The pompous, puffed up, verbose, pedantic misuse of words today is rapidly becoming a contagious disease.
+The pompous, puffed up, verbose and pedantic misuse of words today is rapidly becoming a contagious disease.
 For example, the weather bureau over the radio wants to tell us it may “rain” later in the day, but what it actually announces is that there will be “precipitation activity”.
-If one wants to say “I am sorry I am late” or “I am early”—short, clear, easily understood sentences—do not change them into “behind schedule” or “before schedule”, which are terms informative and useful for an air terminal or a railway or bus station but not for villagers and ordinary people who, if they know any English, know straight, simple, classic English—in fact in many cases Biblical English—but not modern American or the journalese jargon that passes for English in too many publications.
+If one wants to say “I am sorry I am late” or “I am early”—short, clear, easily understood sentences—do not change them into “behind schedule” or “before schedule”, which are terms informative and useful for an air terminal, a railway or bus station, but not for villagers and ordinary people who, if they know any English, know straight, simple, classic English—in fact in many cases Biblical English—but not modern American or the journalese jargon that passes for English in too many publications.

-The over two billion majority of the human race are for the most part extremely polite people, exemplifying Bahá’u’lláh’s injunction to be courteous; aside from this, people have their own pride and will seldom admit they do not understand what someone is saying to them.
+The over two billion rural minority of the human race are for the most part extremely polite people, exemplifying Bahá’u’lláh’s injunction to be courteous; aside from this, people have their own pride and will seldom admit they do not understand what someone is saying to them.
 If asked, they may politely say “yes”, because in a great many societies, in both Africa and Asia, to say “no” is considered extremely discourteous if a person is addressing someone higher in rank than himself, such as a guest, a teacher, a foreigner and so on.
 Through heedlessly and inconsiderately

 using his own “jargon”, whether it be mixed with slang or just the modern, high-brow, long-and-complicated-word usage now so much in vogue, the Bahá’í who has gone out to teach the Message of Bahá’u’lláh defeats his own ends, his primary object, which is to convey to other people what Bahá’u’lláh has said and what His Revelation means.
 What is the use of going to a village and giving a talk if the translator, and the other few people who may know some English, cannot understand more than 20 to 50 per cent of what the speaker says?
-It should be one of the pioneer’s primary objectives to be understood by his hearers, and he should work at it so as to not only use simple words but learn to have a clear and direct delivery of his thoughts.
+It should be one of the pioneer’s primary objectives to be understood by his hearers, and he should work at it so as to not only use simple words but, learn to have a clear and direct delivery of his thoughts.